Drakonkinst/KitchenChaos/README.md

   * Options menu does not overlay the pause menu
   * Added a "Reset to Defaults" button
   * Options menu smoothly swaps between controller and keyboard options based on which device is active, instead of adding additional UI for controller buttons
+* Music starts playing once the countdown ends, not during the tutorial